Trump says 'long way' to go on North Korea crisis

 “Although the North’s announcement is quite dramatic, it’s natural for the world to be extra sensitive to every word spoken by Kim.”

+“This is a great public relations effort by Kim Jong Un,” Corker said on CNN.
+“I think everyone within the administration and Congress approaches this with skepticism and caution.”

+Kim is expected to meet Trump in late May or early June, the first meeting between sitting leaders of the two countries.
+CIA Director Mike Pompeo, Trump’s nominee to become the next secretary of state, secretly visited North Korea and met with Kim to discuss the summit three weeks ago.

-Moon, who welcomed Kim’s announcement as a “major” step toward denuclearization, is making the summit his sole focus this week, staying in the presidential Blue House to prepare with no outside engagements, a Blue House official said on Sunday.
+Moon, who welcomed Kim’s announcement as a “major” step toward denuclearization, is making Friday’s summit his sole focus this week, staying in the presidential Blue House to prepare with no outside engagements, a Blue House official said on Sunday.

 South Korea’s presidential security service met officials from the military as well as the U.N.
 Command on Saturday to discuss security at the border truce village of Panmunjom, where the inter-Korean summit will take place, the official said.